Yasin Haji Mohamoud

-Yasin Haji Mohamoud Hiir (Yaasiin Xaaji Maxamuud Xiir) also known as Faratoon is a Somali politician, and is a member of Somaliland's Lower House of Parliament (House of Representatives).
+Yasin Haji Mohamoud Hiir (Yaasiin Xaaji Maxamuud Xiir) also known as Faratoon (Faraton) is a Somaliland politician, who is currently the speaker of Somaliland's Lower House of Parliament (House of Representatives).

 Prior to his election as a member of Somaliland's House of Representatives in May 2021, Faratoon served as the Foreign Minister of Somaliland.
 He formerly served as the Education and Science Minister of Somaliland.
 He also served as the Minister of Interior of Somaliland.